parasaurolophus/rader.us/src/music/index.md

 sounds on my albums were produced using completely digital synthesis.
 These are often in the form of digital audio samples or the output of VST plugins using software like _Ableton Live_ and _Sonic Pi_.
-Using _Ableton Live_, I can play a keyboard (to within the very narrow limis of my skill) to produce more conventionally tonal music.
+Using _Ableton Live_, I can play a keyboard (to within the very narrow limits of my skill) to produce more conventionally tonal music.
 Some pieces consist only of tracks recorded in this way, while others combine analog and digital sound sources in various ways.